The Singleton

 "Ayla."

 "Yes.
 I accept.
-Call Jeff Zhang.
-You need him.
-You also need an engineer who is not my friend to audit whatever he gives you, because I am not going to be able to audit it fairly."
+Call Jeff Zhang — you need him.
+And find an engineer who is not my friend to audit whatever he gives you, because I will not be able to audit it fairly, and a fault tree you trust is worth more than a schedule you like."

 "I will find one."